jeetsukumaran/fuzzysnake/README.txt

 Acknowledgements
 ----------------

-_fuzzysnake_ is heavily-based on and lightly-modified from `quickfind
+`fuzzysnake` is heavily-based on and lightly-modified from `quickfind
 <https://github.com/Refefer/quickfind>`_, by Andrew Stanton.

+Differences from `quickfind`:

+    - Pure-Python with no external dependencies (e.g., fsnix [though this will be used if available], python-ctags).
+    - Python 3.x compatible.
+    - Single-file implementation.
+    - Uses "`curses`" for screen-input: more responsive to, e.g. "`ESC`" or "`Ctrl-C`" for cancellation.
+    - Does *not* search for tags.
+    - If "`fsnix`" is not installed, *much* slower.